haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 CHA
 8 (−1)
 17 (+3) 12 (+1) Skills Stealth +5
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 332

 Condition Immunities prone
 Senses darkvision 60 ft., passive Perception 11 Languages —